raevsanton/sharify-backend/README.md

-API for service that allows create of playlists in Spotify with your liked tracks.
+API for service that allows create playlists in Spotify with your liked tracks.

 ## TODO List

-- **Use `HttpOnly: true` for cookies**
+- **Use goroutines to add uris in playlist**

 - **Add PostgreSQL**